Br14n41/oscp-stuffs/notes/ssh-setup.md

 # Adding SSH Public key

-- This can be used to get ssh session, on target machine which is based on linux
+These steps can be used to obtain an SSH session on some Linux machines.

 ```bash
 # defaults are typically fine, but you can fine-tune line 38 to your liking